-♠Note 14.1.
+♦Note 14.1.
 Thus, the following assertion has a reason in some sense:

-- The Brownian motion $B(t, \lambda)$ is not a motion but a measured value.
-Some may recall Parmenides' saying: - (‡) There are no "plurality", but only "one".
+• The Brownian motion $B(t, \lambda)$ is not a motion but a measured value.
+Some may recall Parmenides' saying: (#) There are no "plurality", but only "one".
 And therefore, there is no movement. which is the same as the essence of the linguistic interpretation.

-That is, the spirit of quantum language says that

-- (‡) Describe "plurality" as if only "one". - (#) Describe moving one as if not moving.
+That is, the spirit of quantum language says that - (#) Describe "plurality" as if only "one". - ( $\sharp$ ) Describe moving one as if not moving.

-14.3 The Schrödinger picture of the sequential deterministic causal operator a state does no move, which is called the Heisenberg picture (i.e., a state does not move, and, an observable moves).
+14.3 The Schrödinger picture of the sequential deterministic causal operator 14.3.1 The preparation of the next section ( $\S14.4$ : Zeno's paradox) The linguistic interpretation $(\S3.1)$ says that a state does no move, which is called the Heisenberg picture (i.e., a state does not move, and, an observable moves).
 This is formal.
 On the other hand, we sometimes use the Schrödinger picture (i.e., a state moves, and, an observable does not move), which is handy and makeshift.

-14.3.1 The preparation of the next section (§14.4: Zeno's paradox)
+In this section, we explain something about the Schrödinger picture in classical deterministic systems.
+This section is the preparation of the next section (Zeno's paradoxes).